The Ultimate Guide to Visiting Rarotonga

 Paddle Board and Kayak

 If you like water sports, there are plenty of spots right along the beach with perfect clean water.
 Muri Beach is a great spot for renting a paddle board or kayak.
 There is also some great night paddle boarding on Rarotonga that is phenomenal.
-Kitesup watersports and Ariki Adventures both have great night paddle boarding, including a lesson, wetsuit, and lifejacket for $55 NZD.
+Kitesup watersports and Ariki Adventures both have great night paddle boarding, including a lesson, wetsuit, and lifejacket.

 Lagoon cruise